micropython/micropython/docs/library/machine.UART.rst

    Return value: number of bytes written or ``None`` on timeout.

+.. only:: not port_esp8266

     .. method:: uart.sendbreak()

        Send a break condition on the bus.
 This drives the bus low for a duration of 13 bits.
        Return value: ``None``.

 .. only:: port_wipy